webgentle/aspnet-core-mvc/README.md

-# Asp.Net Core MVC 3.1 tutorial with Live application by Nitish
+# Asp.Net Core MVC 3.1 tutorial with live application by Nitish
 Welcome to Asp.Net Core MVC tutorial.
 This is a complete and step by step tutorial for all the developers.

-## Webgentle Free YouTube video:
+## WebGentle Free YouTube video:
-You can learn asp.net core mvc tutorial from webgentle youtube channel free of cost.
+You can learn Asp.Net Core MVC tutorial from WebGentle YouTube channel free of cost.
 You can access webgebtle youtube channel by clicking [here](https://www.youtube.com/watch?v=CP-zbZA5LAc&list=PLaFzfwmPR7_LTXu0Vz9Zz_Y0OMMC7ArHZ)

 ## Kindly subscribe to Wegentle Youtube channel:
 Subscribe us: [Wegentle Youtube channel](https://bit.ly/webgentle)

 ## Who can learn from this tutorial:
-All prefessionals who wants to start their career in asp.net core framework and want to add new skill in their bucket, can learn asp.net core from this tutorial.
+All professionals who wants to start their career in asp.net core framework and want to add new skill in their bucket, can learn asp.net core from this tutorial.
-* Freshers
+* Fresher
 * Experienced
 * Anyone who has basic knowledge of programming